l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-27-how-to-develop-un-analyzable-pl.md

 ---
 ### Introduction

-So, today I want to tell you, perhaps a programming language developer.
-How you should develop a programming language that will never surrender to a static analyzer.
+So, today I want to tell you, how you should develop a programming language that will never surrender to a static analyzer.
 After all, we all know that static analysis is bad, quality control is for those who cannot write clean code, and all unit tests should be written by junior programmers!
 If you agree with at least one point, write me an e-mail, or better in comments.
 I must convince myself that such people exist.

 A small disclaimer for those who are against static analysis and code quality control tools.